cameronspaul/https---github.com-cameronspaul-leadsgenserver/README.md

 GET /api/health
 ```

-Returns a simple health check response to verify the API is running.
+Returns a health check response with environment information.

 ### Search for YouTube Channels